Wednesday, April 23, 2025

 In "Memory-Map for All" they will be shown as overlays under different categories and sub categories so they can be hidden as required, and will be locked in position (but can be unlocked), other software may not support this.
 I have done basic testing on an iPad and another PC, both using "Memory-Map for all".
 The older versions of Memory Map did not support sub-categories and I guess they would be turned into categories, early issues with "Memory-Map for All" have been resolved and as the basic software (not the charts which are still remarkably cheap) is free I see no reason not to move to the latest version.

 Places I have been to, and therefore have notes on the web site for, are grouped together under "anchorages and marinas" with sub-categories roughly equating to my regional categories above.
-Anchor Icons ⚓ are coloured to differentiate anchorages (Red) from marinas, moorings and pontoons (without walk on access) that invariably have to be paid for (Blue).
-None of the anchorages I have flagged have to be paid for (unlike Salcombe and Falmouth) but there may be a charge to use landing facilities, usually with an honesty box or on line payment e.g. Plockton (where you can land on the beach for free and it is a shorter walk).
+Anchor Icons ⚓ are coloured to differentiate anchorages (Red) from marinas, moorings and pontoons (without walk on access) that usually have to be paid for (Blue).
+None of the anchorages I have flagged have to be paid for (unlike Salcombe, Falmouth and Kinsale) but there may be a charge to use landing facilities, usually with an honesty box or on line payment e.g. Plockton (where you can land on the beach for free and it is a shorter walk).

 Link to download visited anchorages etc. as a .GPX file to import into Memory-Map (or other mapping software with care).